-Any charges for image data transferred during the previous billing period will be visible on your BEE Pro billing statements as a line item named "CDN Data Transfer - Hosted Images".
+Any charges for image data transferred during the previous billing period will be visible on your BEE Pro billing statements (see: Invoices area) as a line item named "CDN Data Transfer - Hosted Images".
 You will also see an additional line item named "CDN Data Transfer - Hosted Images -- Overage" for any data transfer over 10 GBs.

 The amount of data transferred is expressed in megabytes (MBs) on the statement.
 So you need to divide the amount shown by 1,024 to be converted into gigabytes (GBs).